2.1 STATEMENT OF COMPLIANCE AND BASIS FOR PREPARATION AND PRESENTATION OF FINANCIAL STATEMENTS

 Depreciation on PPE is provided on straight-line basis in accordance with the useful lives specified in Schedule II to the Companies Act, 2013 on a pro-rata basis.

-Intangible assets comprises of computer software which is amortized over the estimated useful life.
-The amortization period is lower of license period or 36 months which is based on management’s estimates of useful life.
+c) Intangible assets comprises of Membership rights of Stock Exchanges, Computer software and Software licences which is amortized over the estimated useful life.
+The amortization period of Stock exchange license and membership right is 10 years and computer software is 3 years which is based on management’s estimates of useful life.
 Amortisation is calcualted using the straight line method to write down the cost of intangible assets over their estimated useful lives.

 The Company’s financial statements are presented in Indian Rupee, which is also the Company’s functional currency.